Patterns matter. Patterning matters. Especially now.

-I approach S4P as an appreciative-critical-compassionate inquiry.
+I approach S4P as an appreciative-critical inquiry.
 That is, I write appreciatively about ideas, practices, and people that intrigue, inform, and inspire me.
-At the same time, I seek to maintain a critical stance — not critical for its own sake, but in service to better solving, and with compassion for the solvers.
+At the same time, I seek to maintain a critical stance — not critical for its own sake, but in service to better solving.

-My own passion is getting good at change and, to that end, S4P is about understanding change — purposeful change.
-I publish a patterned mix of opinion and curation, and I look for topics and approaches that are both salient to contemporary solving and little discussed elsewhere.
+I publish a mix of opinion and curation, and I look for media, topics, and approaches that are both salient to contemporary solving and little discussed elsewhere.

 I come to this writing as a generalist and a practitioner; I draw from across know-what, know-how, and know-why; and I seek opportunities for bridging and integration.
 Particularly integrative, to my mind, are the fields of systems and design thinking and practice.